santisoler/lapis2019/text.md

 ## Density-based Discretization Algorithm

 We have developed a complementary discretization algorithm that takes into account the variations of the density function.
-In short, it divides the tesseroid along the radial dimensions at the depths at which the *maximum density variation* takes place.
+In short, it **divides the tesseroid** along the **radial dimension** at the depths at which the *maximum density variation* takes place.

 Consider a tesseroid with a continuous density function in depth.
 Before starting the new discretization algorithm, we **normalise the density function** to